odak.learn.tools

 -

-result(tensor) –Weber contrast for given regions.
-[1] or [3] depending on input image.
+Tensor–Weber contrast for the given regions.
+Shape is [1] or [3] depending on input.

 Source code in odak/learn/tools/loss.py